rockettheme/docs/Docs/wordpress/plugins/rokajaxsearch/rokajaxsearch_use.md

 1. **Title**: If a title is present in this field, it will appear along with the RokAjaxSearch widget.
 If left blank, no title will propagate.

 All other options listed in the above image are added via Gantry.
-If you are using a theme build on [Gantry framework][gantry], then these options may allow you some additional variations on the widget's appearance and positioning.
+If you are using a theme built on [Gantry framework][gantry], then these options may allow you some additional variations on the widget's appearance and positioning.
 Here is a quick look at these options:

-* **Widget Style**: Sets the widget style for the gallery.
+* **Widget Style**: Sets the widget style.
 You can choose from Flush, Flush Bottom, or Flush Top.
 * **Box Variation**: Sets a background look for the widget box, based on the active theme.
 * **Title Variation**: Allows you to choose from different title variations, based on the theme.
 * **Shadow Variation**: Allows you to choose from different shadow appearances, based on the theme.